juanlopes/sparrow/README.md

 ## Targeting maximum performance

+This crate is highly optimized and is floating-point heavy.
-Make sure `target-cpu=native` compiler flag is set, switch to the nightly toolchain (required for [SIMD](https://doc.rust-lang.org/std/simd/index.html) support) and enable the `simd` feature:
+To enable the maximum performance, make sure `target-cpu=native` compiler flag is set, switch to the nightly toolchain (required for [SIMD](https://doc.rust-lang.org/std/simd/index.html) support) and enable the `simd` feature: